- Promoting health and safety

 Section 37: provision of rehabilitation programs

-This section provides a rehabilitation authority (the liable employer) with the power to make a determination that an employee who has suffered an injury resulting in an incapacity for work or an impairment should undertake a rehabilitation program and, where the authority so determines, it may make arrangements with an approved program provider for the provision of a rehabilitation program for the employee.
+This section provides a rehabilitation authority with the power to make a determination that an employee who has suffered an injury resulting in an incapacity for work or an impairment should undertake a rehabilitation program and, where the authority so determines, it may make arrangements with an approved program provider for the provision of a rehabilitation program for the employee.

 Section 38: review of certain determinations by Comcare